Best Lump Charcoal For High Heat Grilling

 Frequently Asked Questions

-How do I tell if lump charcoal is good quality?
+How can I tell if lump charcoal is pure hardwood and chemical-free?

 Conclusion